pensjonatus/flash-fiction/blog/other-mom.md

 ---
-title: 'Other Mom'
+title: Other Mom
 date: '2014-11-03'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I tucked my son in and gave him a hug.
 As I got up to leave, he said: